JBenda/inkcpp/README.md

 To build, either run the generated buildfiles OR you can use `cmake --build . --config <Release|Debug>` from the build folder to automatically execute the relevant toolchain.

+For a more in depth installation description please checkout the (wiki)[https://github.com/brwarner/inkcpp/wiki/building].

 ## Including in C++ Code

 Required software: (CMake)[https://cmake.org/]